What I help with

 Trauma is not about what happened

 Trauma is defined by what an experience did to you, not by what the experience was.
 Two people can go through the same event and respond very differently.
-That is not about resilience or strength — it is about how the nervous system processes what it could not make sense of at the time.
+That is not about personal weakness.
+It is about how the nervous system processes what it could not make sense of at the time.

 Trauma can show up as intrusive memories, hypervigilance, emotional numbness, difficulty trusting people, or a sense of being disconnected from your own life.
 It can arrive long after the event itself.